How to help your working patients understand their legal rights

-Suggest that patients take in their calendars, with treatment appointments noted, so they can have a take-charge attitude when they talk to the HR staff.
-Practice the script, something like: "I am out for one week for treatment next month.
+Suggest that patients take their calendars into such meetings, with treatment appointments noted, so they can have a take-charge attitude when they talk to the HR staff.
+Practice the script, something like: “I am out for one week for treatment next month.
 I must stop work on the 10th, but can be back on the 17th.
-I can work my regular hours."
+I can work my regular hours.”

 The focus, for the cancer patient, is to protect their job, their reputation as a good worker and their benefits.
-Suggest the patients remind their employers the absence is temporary and they look forward to returning full time as soon as possible.
+Suggest that patients remind their employers that the absence is temporary and that they look forward to returning full time as soon as possible.

-The take-control attitude shows the employer that a valuable worker isn't being lost and gives the patient a sense of control when the rest of her life may seem not in control at all.
+The take-control mindset shows the employer that a valuable worker isn’t being lost and gives the patient a sense of control when the rest of her life may seem not at all in control.

 Know the value of your compassion.
 You may feel ill equipped to provide any but the basic legal information, but your medical background can help your patients get through the legal steps to get time off, leave or accommodations.

-Encourage patients to keep written records of their interactions with their HR staff.
+Encourage patients to keep written records of their interactions with their company’s HR staff.

-The moral support--and the gentle nudging--given to patients when they are working through their decisions about which legal protections to ask for is valuable.
+and the gentle nudging — given to patients when they are working through their decisions about which legal protections to ask for is valuable.
 Many patients will also need prompting to tend to deadlines in applying for legal protection.
 By pointing them to accurate sources of help for legal issues, and keeping patients on track with paperwork deadlines, you also help them focus on the main issue: their recovery.